-Based on ambient monitoring results a slight deterioration in BOD concentration downstream of the effluent discharge is noted.
+Based on ambient monitoring results a deterioration in Ammonia, Ortho-P and BOD concentrations downstream of the effluent discharge is noted.

-A deterioration in water quality has been identified, based on the effluent compliance results and the 2021 SSRS assessment, the discharge may be contributing to the downstream water quality.
+A deterioration in water quality has been identified.
+Based on the effluent compliance results and the 2021 SSRS assessment, the discharge may be contributing to the downstream water quality.
 Other causes of deterioration in water quality in the area are unknown.

 The discharge from the wastewater treatment plant does not have an observable negative impact on the Water Framework Directive status.
-The WFD status is Poor both upstream and downstream of the WWTP.